Black Hole Thermodynamics in MOdified Gravity (MOG): Thermodynamics of Rotating Black Holes in MOG

 ~~~\Longrightarrow~~~M_{\rm ext} = \frac{1}{G_N} \frac{a}{\sqrt{1+\alpha}}. \eeq

+The Kerr-MOG black hole free energy can be calculated from (\ref{freeenergy1}), using the temperature (\ref{kmtemp}) and entropy defined by (\ref{tempentropy}), and is displayed in Figure~\ref{kmfree}.
+The free energy is minimized at the same point that defines the transition point for the heat capacity.
+This strengthens the assertion that this represents a critical point in the thermodynamic stability, and the positivity of the free energy indicates global instability so the black hole undergoes complete evaporation.

-It can be shown that the temperature (\ref{kmtemp}) vanishes for this value as well, implying that this is a zero-temperature remnant.
-Corresponding temperature profiles are plotted in Figure~\ref{kerrmogtemps}, and the generic behaviour of the heat capacity is shown in Figure~\ref{kmhc}.
+It can be shown that the temperature (\ref{kmtemp}) vanishes for a value of $\alpha$, implying that this is a zero-temperature remnant.
+Corresponding temperature profiles are plotted in Figure~\ref{kerrmogtemps}, and the generic behavior of the heat capacity is shown in Figure~\ref{kmhc}.
 The effect for increasing $\alpha> 0$ is to shift the temperature curve to the left, resulting in small remnants.
 Furthermore, the maximum temperature of the Kerr-MOG black hole is correspondingly decreased.